Château Pichon Longueville Baron: Vineyard

 Château Pichon Baron's 73 hectares are planted with Cabernet Sauvignon (60%), Merlot (35%), Cabernet Franc (4%) and Petit Verdot (1%).
 The planting density is 9 000 vines per hectare using a double Guyot training and the average age of the vines is 30 years.
-The yield is typically less than 40 hectoliter per hectare.
+The yield is typically less than 40 hectoliters per hectare.
 The vineyard is situated at the southern end of the commune of Pauillac near border with the Saint-Julien-Beychevelle appellation.

 Wine

-Grapes are harvested and sorted by hand, and then macerated for 20-30 days, and fermented at 28-32 °C in temperature controlled stainless steel vats of varying sizes.
+Grapes are harvested and sorted by hand, and then macerated for 20–30 days, and fermented at 28–32 °C in temperature controlled stainless steel vats of varying sizes.
 The wine is transferred into oak barrels for aging after finishing its malolactic fermentation.
 The estate also produces a second wine, Les Tourelles de Longueville.